zakagan/WordFormable/README.md

 ### Basic algorithm:

-1. Same as before, the text file is opened, and its contents are parsed into tokenized words.

-2. When a new token is found a word counter is incremented, also same as before.

-3. Instead of sorting the base string, it is broken down into its component characters and stored in a table.
+1. Instead of sorting the base string, it is broken down into its component characters and stored in a table.
 The table lists how many instances of each character is present.
 For example, "helloworld" would be stored as:

 	```
 	d : 1